Sound Ratings for Vinyl Replacement Window Glass Packages.

 This is a significant change and effectively makes the window twice as quiet.
 From a personal experience standpoint I know that most of my customers say the house is significantly quieter at that point.
 It's a huge difference.

-Some of the industry articles seem to make mention of the STC or OITC.
-These are actually testing terminology and will be direct indicators of lowered sound levels.
 This chart from my website was originally put out by Cardinal Glass when Argon Gas first hit the replacement window scene.
+Argon being denser than oxygen helps slow sound as well.

 These options change the thickness and configuration of the window glass to provide varied results.
 Overall consensus is that moving to a thicker pane of glass in a double paned application will change the wave patterns of sound as they pass through the glass package.